gitee2github/blog/design/content_posts.md

 # Posts
-This file is to explain in which way the content of the blogs are stored and readed by the blog system.
+This file is to explain in which way the content of the blogs are stored and read by the blog system.

 ## What is supported in the blog
-A blog can include many format of information, like text, pictures, videos, annimations or others.
+A blog can include many formats of information, like text, pictures, videos, annimations or others.

 openEuler Blog is designed to support the following formats: